 Storage tank water heaters, on the other hand, have an insulated tank that stores hot water.
 The tank can come in a range of sizes, from 28 gallons to more than 75 gallons.
 In general, the more people in your household, the larger the tank you’ll need.

-In addition to determining whether you want a tankless vs a tank water heater, you’ll need to determine what type of fuel source you’ll use before you make your purchase.
+You must determine what type of fuel source you’ll use before you make your purchase.

 Natural gas is a fossil fuel that’s emitted by decomposing organisms deep in the ground.
 It is more cost effective than propane, which makes it attractive for those who are looking to save money.